 Racing games have been a hot ticket item since Sony released the first Play Station.
-Each new year brings more great games, and each one brings with it realistic experiences and a wider selection of cars and tracks.
-The line-up is impressive – particularly on PS4.
+Each new year brings more great games, delivering realistic experiences and a more comprehensive selection of cars and tracks.
+The line-up is impressive – particularly on the PS4 consoles.

-Games like GT Sport, Project Cars, and Assetto Corsa bring with them unbelievable levels of detail and realism – the water and lighting effects, car details, and incredible physics engines will make you forget you’ve sat on your sofa.
+Games like GT Sport, Project Cars, and Assetto Corsa bring unbelievable levels of detail and realism—the water and lighting effects, car details, and excellent physics engines make you forget you’re sitting on your sofa.
 Of course, there are still games for more casual racing fans too.
 If you like speeding through traffic in a vinyl-emblazoned Lamborghini or slowly improving your setup throughout many games, there’s a racing game for you.

 Unlike other racing games like Need for Speed and Forza, sim racing games offer a more immersive driving experience.
 With more controls and the ability to increase your abilities through levels, the games we’ve listed below are more life-like than others in the same genre.

 But how do you choose which to buy?
-Many racing games can, on the surface, seem somewhat similar, and everybody wants something slightly different from a game.
-But Alphr has here for you a list of some of the best racing games from the last few years that you can play on PS4.
+On the surface, many racing games seem somewhat similar, and everybody wants something slightly different from a game.
+This article provides some of the best racing games, old and new, that you can play on PS4 today.

 1. Crew 2